 As Husein once beautifully said about force free training: “rewarding the behaviors you want rather than punishing the ones you do not want.
 It is encouraging the dog to get it right as opposed to punishing him every time he gets it wrong.
 It is helping him to understand what is required of him, and then reinforcing that behavior so that he is happy to repeat it.
 It is not punishing him for getting it wrong and making him worried about doing it wrong again.”
 (Husein, 2006).

-Why choose force free?
+Why choose force free methods?

 Force free, or not?

-Anything that is used with the purpose or intent to create fear, force, or pain when handling and training your pet is considered not force-free.
+Anything that is used with the purpose or intent to create fear, force, or pain when handling and training your pet is considered not force free.
 This can be:

 - Verbal punishment